Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 ![](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation/blob/master/images/2020-08-23/Game_Boy_Pixel_perfect_1.png)

-# Example of an early attempt of paper simulation
+# Example of an early attempt of paper simulation from this pixel perfect iamge

 ![](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation/blob/master/images/2020-08-23/Game_Boy_Printer_e-paper_1.png)

-Even if was not bad at all, pixels were too regularly spaced and paper fibers that deform the dots and create vertical streaks on paper were impossible to simulate with the gaussian dots approach.
+Even if was not bad at all, pixels were too regularly spaced and paper fibers that deform the dots and create vertical streaks on paper were impossible to simulate with this  approach.
+We need a more agrressive design !

 # It must be like the real thing !

-After considering the differences between early outputs and real prints obtained with a recently bought Pocket Printer, I was still not satisfied by the result.
+After considering the differences between early outputs and real prints (scanned at 3600 dpi) obtained with a recently bought Pocket Printer, I was still not satisfied by the result.
 The difficulty is that the printer head and paper grain add noise to the image at different length scales.
-The dots from thermal printer head are not just noisy gaussian circles.
-They have also a random shape.
-So my new idea was to sample a collection of representative pixels of the different grayscales on a good quality scan of isolated pixels printed with my printer.
+Moreover, the needles from thermal printer head do not just create noisy gaussian dots.
+These dots also have a random shape (typically due to fibers in paper).
+So my new idea was to sample a collection of representative pixels of the different grayscales on a good quality scan of isolated pixels printed with my Game Boy Printer.

-Typically, there is no image available to print in Game Boy library that presents perfectly isolated pixels in huge quantity.
+There is no image available to print in Game Boy library that presents perfectly isolated pixels in huge quantity.
 So I have created a test case with my brand new SD Game Boy printer code https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer

 I printed this test image with isolated pixels of the three different grayscales (white is just ignored) :
 ![](./images/2020-09-10/Image_test.png)